amapic/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5/STANDING
 6/LAYING

+each row of "data","dataactivity","datasubject" concerns the same measurement.

 "datafinal" is a tidy data set containing activity name,subject and data feature containig std() and mean() for each measurement.
 The name of the "datafinal" columns are subject,Activity and the name of each feature.